picandocodigo/List-Category-Posts/readme.txt

 Template system has changed.
 Custom templates should be stored in wordpress theme folder.

 == Changelog ==

+= 0.13.2 =
+* Fixed thumbnail code, added it to default.php template as example.

 = 0.13.1 =
 * Fixed broken dateformat.